NedaAJ/kickstarter-analysis/README.md

 Month of **May** has the highest number of successful fund raising campaigns whereas, **December** has the lowest number of succesful campaigns.

 - What can you conclude about the Outcomes based on Goals?
-Campaigns Funding goal rangess for less than $4,999 have the highest success range.
+Based on our data, the higher funding goal of a campaign is, there will be a higher risk of failing for it.
+Also, we can see that the success rate declines as the goal amount increase.
+To conclude, Campaigns which have Funding goal of $4,999 and less have the highest success range.

 - What are some limitations of this dataset?
 There are other elements which can effect the success of a **Theater Play** like their genre.
-As the focus of this study was on theater fund raising campaigns, we could have more data on theaters more specifically plays.
+We also have some outliners which can cause ditruption to our analysis.

 - What are some other possible tables and/or graphs that we could create?
-Outcome based on Deadline or Duration of the Campaign
+  - Outcome based on Deadline or Duration of the Campaign
+  - A box-whisker plot to have the outliners identified for each campaign parent category